Patsy Donovan: Post-playing career

 Donovan joined the Boston Red Sox as a scout in 1909, and managed the team in 1910 and 1911.
-As a major league manager, he compiled a 684-879 record (.438) in 11 seasons.
+As a major league manager, he compiled a 684–879 record (.438) in 11 seasons.
 He was also instrumental in bringing Babe Ruth to the Sox in 1914 through his acquaintance with one of the Xaverian Brothers who coached Ruth at a Baltimore orphans' home.
 Later he went to the International League, where he led Buffalo to pennants in 1915 and 1916, and also managed Jersey City in 1921–22 and 1925–26.

 In 1929 and 1930, Donovan managed the Orleans town team in the Cape Cod Baseball League.
 In 1930 one of his charges at Orleans was future New York Yankees legend Red Rolfe.

 In a 1930 old-timers' game at Braves Field in Boston, Donovan had a pinch hit single, at the age of 65.
 He finished out his career coaching High School baseball at Phillips Academy in Andover, where he coached the future 41st President, George H. W. Bush.
 Donovan died at the age of 88 in Lawrence, Massachusetts, on Christmas Day 1953, and is interred at St. Mary Cemetery in Lawrence.

 Honors

 In the Irish Baseball League, the annual award for best batter is named "The Patsy Donovan Batting Champion Award".
+In 2023, Donovan was inducted into the "Irish American Hall of Fame" in Chicago, some seventy years after his death.